mmshahria/GlassboardTech-API-Reference/Subscriptions/GET Get a subscription by Id.md

 <strong>fundingInfo<strong> `object`

-JSON object descriptor that encloses the funding inforamtion for this subscription.
+JSON object descriptor that encloses the inforamtion on where the money used to fund the subscription was sourced from.

 * <strong>bankName<strong> `string` </br> The name of the bank from which the subscriber's subscription payment is being sent.
 * <strong>isCustomerOfBank<strong> `boolean` </br> Has the value true if the subscriber is a customer of the bank, or is the value _false_ if it's not.